This Edible Water Bottle Is How You’ll Drink In The Future

 At a cafe, the packaging can be made on-site, so it also eliminates the need to truck bottled water long distances.
 “The process that we’re developing allows for them to be made on the spot, just before consumption,” he says.
 “If you think of a coffee machine in the cafe that makes the coffee just before you drink it, we’re working on something that would be about that size.”
 At events, the same process could happen from the back of a food truck.
 Each ball of water can be produced in seconds.

 Since the Ooho doesn’t have a lid, the portions are typically small.
-“Once you bite a hole in it, you have to finish it in one go,” Pasilier says.
+“Once you bite a hole in it, you have to finish it in one go,” Paslier says.
 “We found that the ideal volume is a sip to a few sips depending on the application.”
 At a marathon, the size might be 50 milliliters, or a couple of sips; at a Starbucks, it might be 150 milliliters.

 In a new crowdfunding campaign, the designers are raising money to finalize their manufacturing equipment and to work on development of a second product.

-“We’re looking at other waste streams that could potentially benefit from having natural materials being thrown at them,” Pasilier says.
+“We’re looking at other waste streams that could potentially benefit from having natural materials being thrown at them,” Paslier says.